lungoruscello/WorldPopPy/README.md

     download_dry_run=True
 )
 ```
-In a dry run, no actual WorldPop data will be downloaded or processed.
-Also, `wp_raster` will return `None`.
+When you request a dry run, no actual WorldPop data will be downloaded or processed and `wp_raster` will return `None`.

 ### Selecting data with a GeoDataFrame